+Others

+Association class

-5.3 Others5.3.1 Association class5.3.1.1 Description
+Description

 Editor’s Note: Use of Association classes needs further discussion.
 Can cardinality be used?
 Can it be replaced by already-existing relation classes?

 An association class is an association that also has class properties (or a class that has association properties).
 Even though it is drawn as an association and a class, it is really just a single model element.